-Exhibit 6 Dividend Yields Are Far Higher in E quity Markets Outside the U.S.

-Index Dividend Yield %
+Exhibit 6 Dividend Yields Are Far Higher in Equity Markets Outside the U.S. Index Forward Dividend Yield %

 Morningstar US Market 1.6

-Morningstar UK 3.7

-Morningstar Emerging Markets 3.2
+Morningstar Global ex-US 3.2

-Morningstar Global Markets ex-US 3.1
+Morningstar Emerging Markets 3.3

-Morningstar Developed Europe 3.0
+Morningstar Developed Europe 3.2

+Morningstar Japan 2.5

-Morningstar Asia Pacific 2.9
+Morningstar Asia Pacific 3.0

-Morningstar Japan 2.7
+Morningstar UK 4.0

 Source: Morningstar Direct.
-Data as of March 31, 2023.
+Data as of May 31, 2023.

-U.S. equity market concentration was another issue cited from the Morningstar Investment Conference stage.
+Concentration was another issue cited from the Morningstar Investment Conference stage.
 "The U.S. market is driven by eight companies, and most of their price/earnings ratios are very high, while international stocks trade in single-digit price/earnings ratios," said Dan O'Keefe, portfolio manager at Artisan.
 "If you think the U.S. market is going to outperform international equities, which in many cases are at single-digit price/earnings ratios, you have to believe Apple is going to expand its multiple and grow its earnings," O'Keefe said.
 "I wouldn't make that bet at all," he stated.

 Source: Morningstar Direct.
+Data as of May 31, 2023.

-As with P/E, concentration has long been a feature of the U.S. stock market.
-Over the past 25 years, the U.S. has been consistently more top-heavy than the universe of equities outside the U.S. That's partly a function of it being a single market-the Morningstar US Market Index, which includes, large-, mid-, and small-cap stocks (not micro-cap) contained roughly 1,500 securities as of the first quarter of 2023.
+As with vaalution, concentration has long been a feature of the U.S. stock market.
+The U.S. has been consistently more top-heavy than the universe of equities outside the U.S. That's partly a function of it being a single market-the Morningstar US Market Index, which includes, large-, mid-, and small-cap stocks (not micro-cap) contained roughly 1,500 securities as of mid-2023.
 By contrast, its global ex-U.S. counterpart spanned 47 developed and emerging markets and roughly 6,500 securities.
-But whereas the largest U.S. companies now consume a far larger share of the market-24% as of the end of 2023's first quarter-concentration outside the U.S. has decreased, to just 9.3% share for the top 10.
-Current U.S. concentration levels surpass the late-'90s bubble market.
+But whereas the largest U.S. companies now consume a far larger share of the market-27% as of mid-2023-concentration outside the U.S. has decreased, to just 9.5% share for the top 10.
+The U.S. market is now more concentrated than during the late-'90s bubble period.